Control Effectiveness Metrics: 7 Proof Points for EHS

 - 05Request Andreza Araujo's safety culture diagnostic when your dashboard needs to prove control strength rather than completed safety activity.

 OSHA's leading-indicator guidance separates measures that drive change from lagging measures that only describe what already happened, which is why a full dashboard can still fail to prove that critical controls are working.
-This article gives EHS managers seven proof points for measuring control effectiveness before a weak barrier becomes a serious injury or fatality.
+This article gives EHS managers seven proof points for measuring control effectiveness inside an occupational health and safety management system before a weak barrier becomes a serious injury or fatality.

 The thesis is direct.
 A safety team that counts inspections, training hours, and closed actions without testing control strength is measuring administrative motion, not risk reduction.